NCSUSTAT/NCSUSTAT.github.io/_posts/2023-12-05-Introduction to ST793 Project.md

 -------
 ## Introduction

-   Functional data analysis has emerged as a powerful tool for unraveling intricate patterns within datasets that traditional statistical methods struggle to address effectively.
+   -Functional data analysis has emerged as a powerful tool for unraveling intricate patterns within datasets that traditional statistical methods struggle to address effectively.
 The ability to represent data as functions allows for a more nuanced understanding of underlying structures and trends, particularly in domains where observations evolve continuously over a continuum.